The Big Short

-A short is therefore a bet that a security will decrease in value.
+Short selling is a way to bet that a stock will fall in price.

 How it works

 Instead of buying a stock for a lower price and hoping to sell it later for a higher price, with short selling, investors sell a stock today at a higher price in the hopes of buying it later at a lower price.

 To short sell a stock, an investor first must borrow the stock from someone else.
 Here’s how the entire process typically works: